Commercial Lease Calculator

 Single, double, and triple net leases

 In a single net lease, the landlord takes over most of the risks.
-The tenant pays the rent including property taxes, but the insurance premiums, repairs, and maintenance are the responsibility of the landlord.
-The rent tends to be higher than in the other lease types to accommodate that risk.
+The tenant pays the rent and property taxes, but the landlord's insurance premiums, repairs, and maintenance are the landlord's responsibility.
+The rent tends to be higher than the other lease types to accommodate that risk.

 A double net lease transfers the risk of property taxes and insurance premiums to the tenant.
 The landlord still has to cover repairs and maintenance.